 - 1 cup old fashioned oats

-- 2 tbsp maple syrup
+- 2 tablespoon maple syrup

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

 - pinch salt

-Add the water and oats to a blender, blend about 30 seconds.
+- Add the water and oats to a blender, blend about 30 seconds.
 (I blended just over 30 seconds on 5 in the Vitamix.)

-Strain with a sieve, cheesecloth, or nut milk bag into a jar with a lid.
+- Strain with a sieve, cheesecloth, or nut milk bag into a jar with a lid.

-Add the maple syrup, vanilla extract and salt.
+- Add the maple syrup, vanilla extract and salt.
 Shake.
 Keep cool in the fridge for up to 3 days.
 Shake well before pouring into tea or coffee or over cereal.